GenoImel/The-Mechanical-Forest/Documentation~/CodingStandards.md

 }
 ```

 To summarize the above templates and commentary, `States` represent Finite State Machines (FSMs).
 They mandate specific implementation patterns to ensure that state transitions, known as `State Change Events`, occur in a designated sequence.
 Through the provided core scripts, the FSMs are designed to be class-based rather than reliant on enums, offering a more flexible and type-safe approach.
-This method of state management requires the use of `interfaces` and companion scripts such as `IState` and `IFiniteState`, to define and manage the FSMs.
+This method of state management requires the use of `interfaces` and companion scripts such as  `IFiniteState` to define and manage the FSMs.
 The sample provided, `ExampleStateMachine`, illustrates this by defining class-based states like `RedState`, `BlueState`, and `GreenState`.
 Additionally, `Message Events` like `StateChangedMessage` enable communication between different FSMs, allowing for a hierarchical structure of states.
 The use of `interfaces` and base classes, such as `BaseStateMachine`, ensure a consistent state change pattern across the game, whereas the use of `IStateMachine` facilitates runtime bootstrapping and the use of the service locator pattern through generic typing.

 ## Message Events